African Burial Ground National Monument: Site studies

 Before the erection of the monument, the burial ground had endured an immense amount of abuse.
 Archeologists found a substantial amount of industrial waste and ceramics while excavating the site.
 Archaeologists concluded that burial ground was being used as a dumpsite by Europeans during the 18th century.
 The burial ground was also subject to grave robbing and looting during this time.
 In April 1788, the Doctor Riot spread throughout New York City.
 The riots were led by physicians that would steal corpses from graves to study them as the supply of medical corpses was extremely low.
 Many of these stolen corpses came from the African Burial Ground.
 There was speculation that the grounds were not only being looted but were overcrowding due to the burial of unclaimed bodies in the place of the stolen remains.

 Some bodies had items buried with them, as part of personal and cultural rituals.
 An example is the silver pendant shown at right.
 Some heads showed filed teeth, an African ritual decoration.
 Howard University did forensic studies, assessing the remains for nutrition, diseases and indicators of general living conditions for African slaves and free blacks.

-After the Howard University studies were completed, the 419 skeletons were placed in the Ancestral Reinterment Grove here on October 4, 2003 in a ceremony including the "Rites of Ancestral Return".
+After the Howard University studies were completed, the 419 skeletons were placed in the Ancestral Reinterment Grove on October 4, 2003, in a ceremony including the "Rites of Ancestral Return".
 They were placed in hand-carved wooden coffins made in Ghana & lined with Kente cloth, which were placed in 7 sacrophagi & buried in 7 burial mounds with the heads facing west.
 The "commemorative ceremony was inclusive and international in scope, and was organized by GSA and the Schomburg Center for Research in Black Culture" of the New York Public Library.
-This emotional memorial stretched over multiple cities including Washington D.C., Baltimore, Philadelphia, Newark, and finally Manhattan.
+This emotional memorial event stretched over multiple cities including Washington D.C., Baltimore, Philadelphia, Newark, and finally Manhattan.
 Thousands attended the reinterment and commemoration.